rpsft/etlbox/README.md

 The following table shows which types of sources and destination are supported out-of-the box with the current version of ETLBox.

-**Please note: You can *always* integrate any other database, file or source not listed here by using a `CustomSource` or `CustomDestination`.
-Even if it is supported not "out-of-the-box".**
+**Please note: You can *always* integrate any other source or destination not listed here by using a `CustomSource` or `CustomDestination` - though it is not supported "out-of-the-box".**

 Source or Destination type|Supported by ETLBox|
 --------------------------|--------------------